jallmarii/kev-bot/README.md

-kev-bot
+CHRIS-bot
 =================

-kev-bot is a discord bot for playing custom audio clips.
+CHRIS-bot is a discord bot for playing custom audio clips.
 The bot utilizes the discord.js library, MySQL, Google Cloud Storage and Heroku.
 See below for more information.

 Table of contents
 =================